ledat1205/road-to-msc/datlt/Legacy/Kubernetes container from scratch.md

 	5. `execve()`: start user process
 		After all runc exits, container process keep running

 Kubernetes is kinda same with Docker's workflow.
+The difference is only `kubelet` will send request to `containerd`.